tc-ca/webapp-quickstart/README.md

 You can view a tail of your logs with `docker-compose logs -f`\
 To see the app, visit `http://webapp/` in your browser.

+Logins:

+- staff1
+- student1
+- admin

+The password for each account is `password`

 ## Development

 To run in development mode, use `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build`\